Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 ## Mechanism

-The Valorem Options protocol, at it's core, is a non-custodial engine for the underwriting and physical settlement of options, consisting of a set of smart contracts.
+The Valorem Options protocol, at it's core, is a non-custodial engine for the clearing and physical settlement of options, consisting of a set of smart contracts.
 The engine utilizes the
 [ERC1155 multi-token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/)
 to gas-efficiently tokenize long and short positions, or **options** and **claims**.
-On-chain actors — either individuals using wallets, or protocols using smart contracts — can create a new option type, defined as the unique tuple with regard option contract properties.
+On-chain actors — either individuals using wallets, or protocols using smart contracts — can create a new option type, defined as the unique tuple with regard to the option contract's properties.
 They can then write options of that type.
 Writing issues one or more fungible option tokens, and a non-fungible claim token, representing a claim to the collateral used for writing, or the exercise asset if that claim is assigned exercise via a